-* Video is not passed through or stored within the data hub.

 Data Pipelines

 Sensing Data Pipeline

 The sensing data pipeline design is provided in Figure 6-2.
 In this illustration, the different sensor feeds can be seen on the left.
 This illustration shows the reader receiving data from a data source, placing that data on a Kafka topic, Spark consuming that data and processing the data utilizing the MLLib and Streaming Spark libraries, and then placing the processed data on a Kafka topic.
 Decision Support and Corridor Management systems can access that processed data directly via the data hub data interfaces.
 Spark also stores results on the Cassandra cluster.
 Persistence workers can be used to retrieve processed data when requested, and data that is stored in Postgres, such as sensor inventories, is available to Spark if needed for processing that may require such data.